 If you travel in a car on your own, it can be tough to manage your dog’s car sickness.
 But if you have someone else to help deal with it, this can help to keep your dog distracted.
 They can speak to them in comforting tones throughout the journey and play some games too.
 Bring along some of your dog’s favorite toys and this can help to put your pooch at ease during the journey.

 Try Some Medical Remedies

 If nothing else seems to work from your conditioning techniques, there are medical solutions as well.
 There is plenty of over the counter medication out there including anti-nausea drugs, antihistamines, and prescription drugs.
-Make sure that you consult with your vet before offering your dogs any medication to ensure that it is safe, and you know the correct dosage to give.
+Make sure that you consult with your vet before offering your dog any medication to ensure that it is safe, and you know the correct dosage to give.
 Vets often prescribe Dramamine, a common antihistamine which humans also take for motion sickness.
 There are also dog anxiety medications out there which could prove to help.
-Work closely with your vet to determine the essential issues such as timing of the medication.
+Work closely with your vet to determine the essential issues such as the timing of the medication.
 You need to know about any potential side effects too.

 You could also try some natural remedies.
 One such option is ginger – capsules are readily available from health food and drug stores.
 There are also dog-friendly gingersnap cookies out there, which provide a nice alternative.